tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 ### Windows

 - It may be tricky to install everything on Windows.
 Especially ssh keys do not work the same.
-If you can reinstall everything fresh when you encounter an issue with the installation.
+Reinstall everything fresh when you encounter an issue with the installation.

+### Data on server

+- If you are using a linux server to store your data, you will not be able to run the .bat script.
+We do not have yet a solution for this use case.

 ### Erasing a submodule